-SUNDAY, 1-3 PM - Final deadline for Exhibit Removal.
+SUNDAY, 1:00-3:00 PM - Exhibit Removal.

 General Rules

 - 1. The Fair Association reserves the right to amend or add to these rules and regulations at any time. - 2.
 FAIRGROUND CURFEW All gates except the main gate will be closed between 12:30 and 5:00 AM daily.
 A security guard will be posted allowing traffic out only, except designated Fair officials.